 There are millions of commercial trucks, semis, and other cargo vehicles on the roads and highways in South Carolina, carrying millions of dollars of freight every day.
-These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until a large truck causes a tragic accident with a passenger car due to unsecured or improperly loaded cargo.
+These industrial-grade vehicles carrying goods to and from businesses and consumers are often just a part of the background of daily life on the road—right up until unsecured cargo causes a truck accident with a passenger car, our South Carolina injury attorney adds.

-There are two main ways in which a commercial truck can cause an accident due to the way the cargo is loaded or handled:
+When cargo isn't properly loaded, it can cause the freight to shift and the driver to lose control, often leading to a catastrophic or fatal accident.
+There are two main ways in which a commercial truck can cause a wreck due to the way the cargo is loaded or handled:

 - Unsecured or poorly secured cargo.
 All cargo needs to be secured in the trailer or back of the vehicle such that it cannot move, shift, or fall out of the back.
 Straps, webbing, and other hardware should be used in the interior to make sure that no cargo can move or fall out.
 The rear doors should also be secured so that if something does shift and fall, it doesn’t come toppling out of the back and strike another vehicle or cause an obstacle on the road.